 Services entrusted to Smith-Reagan Funeral Home of Rutledge, www.smithreaganfuneralhome.com.

-To send flowers to the family or plant a tree in memory of Vernon Temple, please visit our floral store.
+To plant a tree in memory of Vernon Temple, please visit our tribute store.